Nkosazana Dlamini-Zuma: Personal life

 Dlamini-Zuma was married to former President Jacob Zuma between 1982 and 1998.
 They had four daughters together: Msholozi (born 1982); Gugulethu Zuma-Ncube (born 1984), who married the son of Zimbabwean politician Welshman Ncube; Nokuthula Nomaqhawe (born 1987); and Thuthukile (born 1989), who was controversially appointed Chief of Staff in the Department of Telecommunications and Postal Services in 2014.
 Dlamini-Zuma divorced Zuma in June 1998 over irreconcilable differences.

 Dlamini-Zuma's younger sister, Hlobisile, is also an ANC member and serves as Member of the Kwa-Zulu Natal Legislature.

 Honours

 Dlamini-Zuma received the Order of Luthuli in gold in 2013.
 The same year, she was listed as one of New African magazine's top 100 most influential Africans, and in 2015 she was featured as one of the BBC's 100 Women.
 In 2019, she was appointed the Chancellor of the University of Limpopo, a non-residential and largely ceremonial position.
+In 2016, she was honored with the naming of the Dr Nkosazana Dlamini-Zuma Local Municipality, a merger of the Ingwe and Kwa Sani local municipalities, in KwaZulu-Natal.